5430 Fredericksburg Road, Suite 310,

 Security is an ongoing concern of all staff and instructors.
 Each staff member and instructor is expected to be security-conscious and vigilant at all times.
 All security violations, including unauthorized visitors, should immediately be reported to the School Director or other senior official (see “Incident Reporting”, above).

-Quest College does not maintain a law enforcement department (although the building owners at each campus may at times employ security personnel).
+Quest College does not maintain a law enforcement department.
 All requests for security assistance are handled by law enforcement agencies.
 The School Director (or designee) is responsible for ensuring that all crimes occurring on campus are reported to the appropriate local law enforcement agency.

 This policy and College security procedures are reviewed during new student and new employee orientations.
 These brief sessions promote awareness of crime and crime prevention, along with promoting awareness of rape, sexual assault, and acquaintance rape.
 During these orientations, students and employees are also told about good practices in crime prevention (including securing their autos and other personal property) and how to report a crime, emergency, or other incident.